Woman sips on a cup of coffee while looking at a laptop screen on a balcony

 If you’re eligible for government schemes like the below, the lender will take this into consideration when assessing your application.

-Your credit history is a record unique to you.
+Your credit history is a record unique to you and an important part of home loan lending criteria in Australia.
 It shows how you have managed debt in the past and your history of credit applications.
 It’s worthwhile getting a copy of yours before you apply so you know exactly where you stand and can fix any issues that could paint you in a less-than-favourable light.

 Where to get yours: